 - Blood sugars, the primary energy source for your cells

 - Calcium, potassium and sodium, minerals that support nerve and muscle functioning

 - Creatine and other waste products produced by the kidneys

 - Enzyme levels, which can signal abnormal liver issues

-A doctor’s order is required to have a COVID-19 test.
+A doctor's order is required for a COVID-19 test.
 Please call your primary care doctor to schedule a Telehealth Visit.